A Regency Riding Hat

 image via World4

-This made me quite inordinately silly with pleasure.
+Finding this particular print made me feel quite inordinately silly with pleasure.
 The late 1790s are my regency wheelhouse.
-Spectral phosphorescent horse or no spectral phosphorescent horse, I may yet have to make myself that riding habit!
+Spectral phosphorescent horse or no, I may yet have to make myself that riding habit!

 A woman looks at the camera, She is wearing a black regency riding hat with a large bow and two tall black feathers on the front